A Frobenius problem suggested by prime $k$-tuplets (extended version): Preliminaries (on numerical semigroups)

 \begin{proposition} Let $S$ be a numerical semigroup and $n\in S\setminus\{0\}$.
 Then the cardinality of $\mathrm{Ap}(S,n)$ is $n$.
 Moreover,

 where $w(i)$ is the least element of $S$ congruent with $i$ modulo $n$. \end{proposition}

 The knowledge of $\mathrm{Ap}(S,n)$ allows us to solve the problem of membership of an integer to the numerical semigroup $S$.
 In fact, if $x\in\mathbb{Z}$, then $x\in S$ if and only if $x\geq w(x\bmod n)$.
-Moreover, we have the following result from \cite{selmer}.
+Moreover, we have the following result from \cite{brauer} (first formula) and \cite{selmer} (second one).

 \begin{proposition} Let $S$ be a numerical semigroup and let $n\in S\setminus\{0\}$.
 Then \begin{enumerate} \item $\mathrm{F}(S)=\max(\mathrm{Ap}(S,n))-n$, \item $\mathrm{g}(S)=\frac{1}{n}(\sum_{w\in \mathrm{Ap}(S,n)} w)-\frac{n-1}{2}$. \end{enumerate} \end{proposition}